mrxk/morg/README.md

   the selected note.
 * The `gf` normal mode mapping edits the note under the cursor.
 If the note does not exist it is crated.
+* The `gv` normal mode mapping shows the rendered view of the current note.

 ### Browse notes